rajrkane/secretSanta/README.md

 A Secret Santa generator using Answer Set Programming in AWS Lambda.

+## Live

+The generator is live on [Heroku](https://secretsanta-asp.herokuapp.com/).

 ## Walkthrough

-Find a walkthrough of the code and examples on [my site](https://rajrkane.com/blog/SecretSantaWithAnswerSetProgramming).
+Find a walkthrough of the code and examples on [my site](https://rajrkane.com/blog/SecretSantaWithAnswerSetProgramming/).

 ## Build